 by the student in consultation with his or her advisor.
 The exam consists of two parts; a written test followed by an oral test.
 The oral test will usually be given one week after the written test.
 The exam will emphasize mathematical concepts pertinent to the topical area.
 The qualifying exam will be taken at the first opportunity after the completion of one academic semester following admission into the program.
 For more information reference the Qualifying Exam.

 The PhD degree is awarded to students who have satisfied the requirements of the program, who have submitted an acceptable dissertation, and who have passed all prescribed examinations.
-Students entering with a master's degree in mechanical or aerosapce engineering must:
+Students who are accepted without a Master of Science in Mechanical Engineering or closely related field must first obtain this degree.
+Program requirements are:

 Students entering the program with a MS that is not in Mechanical or Aerospace Engineering may have additional coursework requirements beyond those described above.
 These requirements will be determined as a part of the student's plan of study in coordination with the student, advisor and MAE Graduate Affairs Committee.